 Unlike commercial Langstroth hives, the Beecentric hives use medium (6 5/8″ depth) boxes for brood and honey.
 As a result, the hives are versatile and easy to manipulate.
 A medium box can be expected to weigh between 40 and 50lbs (as opposed to 75-100lbs for ten-frame deep supers).

 There is no need for a queen excluder (though, nothing about the hive would prevent you from using one) as honey and brood frames are interchangeable.
-With a single size of box for brood or honey, splitting a hive is easy – just transfer brood, pollen, and some frames of honey from an established hive into an empty hive box.
+With a single size of box for brood or honey, splitting a hive is easy – transfer brood, pollen, and some frames of honey from an established colony into an empty hive box.
 No need to worry about mismatched frame and box sizes.
 Everything is consistent.

 - easier to manipulate